DominikN/docs_new/docs/tutorials/mbed-tutorials/tutorial_1.md

 ### Preparing a workspace

 Create a new folder `core2-mbed-workspace`.
-It will serve as workspace for your mbed projects.
+It will serve as a workspace for your mbed projects.
 Run:

 ```bash
     $ mkdir core2-mbed-workspace && cd core2-mbed-workspace
 ```

 Next step is to import `mbed-os` library.
 It will be used by all your projects.
-In your workspace folder run:
+In your workspace's folder run:

 ```bash
     $ mbed import mbed-os